HIST. 300: Modern Africa

 Modern Africa

-This course centers on the making of African modernity from the late nineteenth century to the present, interrogating challenges posed to African nationhood and globalism.
-Modern Africa is designed to introduce students to modern African history and cultivate appreciation of the continent, its inhabitants, cultures and experiences as part of the global village.
-We employ a variety of sources used by historians to imagine and create a cogent narrative about Modern Africa.
-The course encourages student to develop their own answers to pertinent questions, fleshing out their thoughts and arguments through discussion, and historical writing based on primary and secondary sources.
+This course focuses on the making of African modernity from the late nineteenth century to the present, interrogating challenges to African nations and the concept of globalization.
+Modern Africa is designed to introduce students to Africa’s recent history and cultivate an appreciation of the continent and its peoples.
+We will sample a variety of sources used by scholars and artists to imagine and create a cogent narrative about Modern Africa.
+The course encourages students to develop their own answers to pertinent questions by fleshing out their thoughts and arguments through discussion.
+Students will also practice their historical writing based on primary and secondary sources.